akshaya2512-hub/Survey-form/README.md

 # Survey-form
-A simple survey form built using html and css
+A simple survey form built using html and css.